Personal Emergency Response Plan

-- Grab this kit if you need to evacuate the residence for an extended period of time.
+- Grab your Emergency Supplies Kit if you need to evacuate the residence for an extended period of time.

 - When being evacuated for a short period of time (several hours), be sure to bring/wear shoes, and in cold weather, a jacket, long pants, hat and gloves, sleeping bag or warm blanket.